Simultaneous Khintchine theorem on manifolds in positive characteristics: convergence case: Introduction

 \subsection{Acknowledgements}

-The authors express their sincere gratitude to the University of York for hosting the workshop "Diophantine Approximation and Related Fields," during which a part of this work was done.
-The authors thank Prof. Anish Ghosh for his continuous encouragement.
-The fourth-named author would like to thank Prof. Ravi Raghunathan, Prof. Keshav Aggarwal, and Prof. Dipendra Prasad for their interest in this project.
+The authors express their sincere gratitude to the University of York for hosting the workshop ``Diophantine Approximation and Related Fields,'' during which part of this work was completed.
+The authors thank Anish Ghosh for his continuous encouragement.
+The authors would like to thank Shreyasi Datta and Subhajit Jana for many helpful discussions and insightful comments.
 The fourth-named author is supported by the Prime Minister’s Research Fellowship (ID: 1302639) during the course of the work.